-Until about 1975, Committe prints were not depository items.
-Some Committee Prints were preliminary publications which were later printed with revisions as Senate and House documents or reports.
+Until about 1975, Committee prints were not depository items.
+Some Committee Prints were preliminary publications that were later printed with revisions as Senate and House documents or reports.
 They are indistinguishable in subject matter from documents.
 Because they were considered to be administrative, they were not made available to depository libraries.

-Prints from 1981 to the present are available within the U.S. Government document microfiche collection, located in Van Pelt.
+Committee prints from 1981 to mid-2010s are available within the U.S. Government document microfiche collection.
 Prints are interfiled with the hearings, by SuDoc number (Y 4.),

-Prior to 1981, selected prints were received in paper.
+Prior to 1981, selected committee prints were received in paper.
 These are cataloged and classified separately and can be located through Franklin.
-Not all prints are offered to depository libraries.
+Not all committee prints are offered to depository libraries.

 In addition to paper, some committee prints from 1954 - 1980 may be available in the United States Government publications; depository [microform] collection.
 Documents contained in the microprint collection are arranged by Monthly Catalog number.
-Requests from LIBRA of these prints need to include reference to "Microprint #5" and the relevant MoCat number.
+Requests from LIBRA for these committee prints need to include a reference to "Microprint #5" and the relevant MoCat number.